llarsson/compliantkubernetes/docs/user-guide/kubernetes-api.md

 Normally, you should authenticate using your organizations identity provider connected to dex, but it is also possible for your administrator to configure static usernames and passwords.

 The authorization is done by the Kubernetes API based on [Kubernetes role-based access controls](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).
-Your cluster administrator will grant you permissions as part of onboarding.
+Your administrator will grant you permissions as part of onboarding.
 You have administrator access to the user workload Kubernetes Namespaces by default.
 In order to follow [the principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege), you as an user should only have sufficient access to manage resources required by your application.
 User access to the Kubernetes API may need to be restricted from case to case to follow the principle of least privilege.